 Canon 1Ds vs G1X Mark III

-The Canon EOS-1Ds and the Canon PowerShot G1 X Mark III are two digital cameras that were officially introduced, respectively, in September 2002 and October 2017.
+The Canon EOS-1Ds and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in September 2002 and October 2017.
 The 1Ds is a DSLR, while the G1X Mark III is a fixed lens compact.
 The cameras are based on a full frame (1Ds) and an APS-C (G1X Mark III) sensor.
-The 1Ds has a resolution of 11 megapixel, whereas the G1X Mark III provides 24 MP.
+The 1Ds has a resolution of 11 megapixels, whereas the G1X Mark III provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably smaller (64 percent) than the Canon 1Ds.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the 1Ds is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1Ds and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1Ds gets 600 shots out of its NP-E3 battery, while the G1X Mark III can take 200 images on a single charge of its NB-13L power pack.
 As can be seen in the images above, the 1Ds has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.